CyberT17/obsidian-day-and-night/README.md

 -   Automatically switch between day (light) and night (dark) theme based on a schedule
 -   Quick theme toggle button in the left side ribbon
 -   Enable/Disable plugin with the plugin settings

+## Future Features

+-   Ribbon icon to toggle Day and Night Theme on the fly